Nearsoft/apprentice/01 - HTML & CSS/CSS/README.md

 It's not recommended to add your styles this way because usually you need a lot of CSS code for a simple website and having your HTML and CSS code in the same document will make it harder to understand.
 It's better to separate the CSS from your HTML.

-There's another way to have your styles in the same HTML file: using the `style` tag.
+There's another way to add styles to your elements in the same HTML file: using the `style` tag.
 This tag will let you write CSS in a special block for between your HTML tags.
 A common place to put this tag is inside the `head` of your document, but this can be added in any place of your document and can be used more than one time.

 ```html
 <!DOCTYPE html>